 The only true failure can come if you quit.

-Rosie is an closet inventor after she thought her cheese hat python deterrent hat was ridiculed.
-She uses the hat with some tweaks into a flying contraption for her aunt and learns that failure is the problem solving tool of an engineer. [picture book, ages 4 and up]
+Rosie is a closet inventor after she thought her cheese hat python deterrent that was ridiculed.
+She uses the hat with some tweaks into a flying contraption for her aunt and learns that failure is the problem-solving tool of an engineer. [picture book, ages 4 and up]

 Ada Twist, Scientist by Andrea Beaty, illustrated by David Roberts